Keyboards

 Unanimous consensus · 13 sources

-The 8000mAh battery is roughly double what most wireless keyboards carry, and gamingtrend.com reported 90% charge remaining after 10 days of wireless use.
+8000mAh is roughly double what most keyboards ship with. gamingtrend.com reported 90% battery remaining after 10 days of wireless use.

 Key Takeaway